 The pilot, Carlos, spoke into the intercom, voice coming out distant as he warned that we were close to landing.
 A figure sitting on the floor, leg pulled up to their chest as the other was stretched out, swayed gently with the rocking of the plane.
 Their form seemed to be unfocused but as their face turned to me, he came into focus as my body burned from his gaze.

 “How long do you plan on running, Hunter?”
 Damian tilted his head, an unimpressed scowl on his face.

 “Why won’t you leave me alone?”
 Countering, I stood up on jelly legs and stumbled my way to stand at his side.
 His appearance flickered, allowing me to feel at ease as I sat down next to him, my knee phasing through his.
 Damian’s scowl changed to surprise at my actions.

 “Because I love and care for you,” He stated, sighing as he pursed his lips.
 “I want you back home, in my arms and if that means I have to go to the ends of the Earth, then so be it.”

 “But I don’t love you.”
 Pulling my knees to my chest, I gripped my calves.
 “I already answered your question about how I feel, so why do you continue to chase me when you can’t have me?”

 “Maybe, but you don’t have all of me, Damian.”

 We were silent as the others began to stir.
 Damian’s form flickered haphazardly, his expression never changing until he turned to me, silver eyes glimmering.

 “This is not goodbye, Hunter.
-Our paths will cross again but I will tell you this before the connection is lost.”
+Our paths will cross again, but I will tell you this before the connection is lost.”
 Damian set his jaw before opening his mouth.
-The words he spoke made my gut clench, eyes widen and body shiver with revulsion.
+The words he spoke made my gut clench, my eyes widen and my body shiver with revulsion.
 When the last word was spoken, he leaned forward and pressed his lips against my forehead, the touch feather-light.